Music and Meaning

 Jacqueline Gottlieb, Professor of Neuroscience, Columbia University

-The event is co-sponsored by the Italian Academy for Advanced Studies and Presidential Scholars in Society and Neuroscience.
+The event is co-sponsored by the Italian Academy for Advanced Studies and the Presidential Scholars in Society and Neuroscience program as part of the Seminars in Society and Neuroscience series.
 Free and open to the public, but RSVP is required via EventBrite.

 Image: Wassily Kandinsky, Composition VIII, 1923, The Solomon R. Guggenheim Museum, New York, NY